cricketclubucd/davisdragons/docs/README.md

-Davis Dragons® Official App - built with ionic & FireBase
+Davis Dragons® Official App--built with ionic & FireBase
 ======================================================

 See [LICENSE.md](<LICENSE.md>) for license terms and conditions.